AMBarbosa/embarcadero/README.md

 devtools::install_github('cjcarlson/embarcadero')
 ```

+## Some current FAQs

+**Q: Where did the vignette go?**

+A: The `NLMR` package appears to be having some maintenance issues with upstream dependencies, so alas, the vignette is gone.
+It's a shame the R-spatial world is gradually falling apart due to dependency issues right now.

+**Q: Where did bigstack() go?**

-Note that `embarcadero` no longer requires the `velox` package, and **that the bigstack() function is therefore gone**, but only by popular demand.
-(Please send all complaints about this to management.)
+A: `embarcadero` no longer requires the `velox` package, which unfortunately has fallen into disrepair, and the bigstack() function is therefore gone by popular demand.
+One of the best things anyone could do for the R spatial community would be to take over `velox` maintenance or create a new clone of it.

+**Q: My predictions are all generating as 0.5.
+What should I do?**

+A: This is an issue you can find an answer to in the documentation of the `dbarts` package.
+Essentially, you need to "touch" part of the model object before you save it.
+For a bart() model `x`, just run `invisible(x$fit$state)` (or for rbart_vi(), run `invisible(x$fit[[1]]$state)`) before you save the model.
+If you do this, you should be okay making predictions with a saved model (though due to stochasticity, they may be slightly different precise values).

+## Other stuff

 __What's BART?__